matinsalimzadeh/matinsalimzadeh/README.md

-## Hi there 👋
+## Hi there 👋, I'm Matin!

-My name is Matin, and I am a Computer Programming student at Seneca Polytechnic
+🎓 I'm a Computer Programming student at **Seneca Polytechnic**, passionate about software development and problem-solving.

 <!--
 **matinsalimzadeh/matinsalimzadeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.